MOTORCYCLE CRASH INJURED CAR ACCIDENT – MN LAWYERS

 The state provides the bikes for training.
 Riders who have an instruction permit and successfully pass the training can get an endorsement to obtain their motorcycle license.

+Of course, no matter how careful and safe you are when riding your motorcycle, you can’t control the other cars that are driving without paying attention.
 If you have been hit by a car on your motorcycle call us and speak with a lawyer for a free consultation regarding the accident and your injuries.
 Our attorneys will advise you of your rights after a motorcycle crash injury anywhere in Minnesota.
 Pam Rochlin and David Rochlin have over 25 years’ experience successfully representing people injured in a motorcycle crash in cities such as Minneapolis, St. Paul, Maple Grove, Plymouth, Albert Lea, Winona, Anoka and others throughout Minnesota.
 We only charge if you receive compensation for your motorcycle crash injuries.
 We can represent the passenger injured in a motorcycle crash as well.